Mohammad Nazim

-Mohammad Nazim Khilji (born 1 January 1986) is an Indian model and actor recognised for his work in Hindi television.
+Mohammad Nazim Khilji (born 1 January 1986) is an Indian model and actor in Hindi television.
 He made his television debut with Shaurya Aur Suhani.
-Nazim is best known for playing Ahem Modi and Jaggi Modi in Star Plus's popular soap opera Saath Nibhaana Saathiya (2010–2017), one of the longest running shows in India.
+Nazim played Ahem Modi and Jaggi Modi in Star Plus's soap opera Saath Nibhaana Saathiya (2010–2017), one of the longest running shows in India.
 He has also worked briefly in its sequel Saath Nibhaana Saathiya 2 and played the lead role in its spin-off Tera Mera Saath Rahe (2021–2022).

 Early life

 Nazim was born on 1 January 1986 in Malerkotla, Punjab, as the son of Suraiya and Abdul Majeed.